Pet Sitter Faces Hefty Vet Bill After Dog Ate Paper-Wrapped Bread and Grapes; Furious Owner Refuses to Share the Expenses

 Given the dog's nature, accidents can happen.

 While accidents are bound to happen because of the dog's personality, it is true that the OP was negligent.
-Their friend, however, can't just have the OP shoulder the entire bill.
+However, their friend can't just expect the OP to shoulder the entire bill.

-To make things fair, they need to split it by half because the dog is both their responsibility.
-If the friend keeps ignoring them, the OP might have to surrender to the dog to a shelter.
+To make things fair, they need to split it in half because the dog is both their responsibility.
+If the friend continues to ignore them, the OP might have to surrender the dog to a shelter.

 To mitigate conflict, both parties should engage in open discussions about expectations before situations arise.